ArtemAvast/carelinelive-interview-task-ios/README.md

 This repository contains a barebones iOS application that can authenticate with the [Spotify Web API](https://developer.spotify.com/documentation/web-api/).
 It serves as an open-ended starting point for CareLineLive technical tests.

+## Task Requirements

+As mentioned, this repository is barebones and should be used so you can avoid writing boilerplate networking code.
+The following would be expected to be implemented:

+- Display details of the playlist; including name, description, and cover image.
+- Display a list (or grid) of tracks in the playlist.

 ## Suggestions

 In addition to the above, we'd like to see what you're capable of!
 You may wish to use the following ideas as a starting